lorikayman/RebisTheory/rebis_theory.md

 In continuation of the theme of silence, the [Silent Nightblade](https://wiki.spiralknights.com/Silent_Nightblade) is described as `Crafted with some of the most devilish materials found on Cradle, this inky blade can explode with fiendish fury`.
 The only material added to the recipe compared to its 3-star version is the [Ghost Bell](https://wiki.spiralknights.com/Ghost_Bell), an undead-themed material while the rest are fiend-themed.
 [Ghost Bell](https://wiki.spiralknights.com/Ghost_Bell) is described as `A small silvery bell worn by considerate ghosts that alerts the living when they are nearby` which is an antonym of silence, and the theme of the bell itself is one of declaring death:

 <BookCitation source="John Donne - No Man Is an Island">
+  {#snippet markup()}

   No man is an island,

   Entire of itself.

   Each is a piece of the continent,

   A part of the main.

   If a clod be washed away by the sea,

   Europe is the less.

   As well as if a promontory were.

   As well as if a manor of thine own

   Or of thine friend's were.

   Each man's death diminishes me,

   For I am involved in mankind.

   Therefore, send not to know

   For whom the bell tolls,

   It tolls for thee.

+  {/snippet}
 </BookCitation>

 The shadow damage itself, it is stated by [Spiral Order biotech Hahn](https://wiki.spiralknights.com/Hahn), that `shadow damage is generally caused by concentrations of negative energy.
 Attacks that inflict shadow damage include anything from the psychic manipulation of the aforementioned negative energy to physical attacks using weapons forged from dark matter` ([The Shadow Knows - Hahn](https://wiki.spiralknights.com/The_Shadow_Knows)).